-In 2015, I moved from Calgary to Lethbridge, Alberta.
-It wasn’t really something I had planned; it was one of those things that just sort of evolved.
-I was immediately charmed by the city’s magnificent trestle bridge, beautiful river valley, and the marvellous colonies of prickly pear cactus growing on its sunny hillsides.
+When I moved from Calgary to Lethbridge, Alberta, I was immediately charmed by the city’s magnificent trestle bridge, beautiful river valley, and the marvellous colonies of prickly pear cactus growing on its sunny hillsides.
 I had been a longtime fan of Lethbridge’s Nikka Yuko Japanese Garden, but it never occurred to me that I would one day be working there.
 A year after my move, I was introduced to the garden’s executive director, Michelle Day.
 I loved her vision for the garden, and she loved my passion for plants and gardening.
 A very happy partnership was thus established, and I have been doing both tours and educational presentations for Nikka Yuko ever since.

-It is indeed curious that a small, dry, windy and cold city like Lethbridge should be home to an authentic and magnificent Japanese garden.
-First opened as a Centennial project in 1967, the garden recently celebrated its 50th anniversary.
+It is indeed curious that a small, dry, windy and cold city like Lethbridge should be home to an authentic and magnificent Japanese garden (the garden opened as a Centennial project in 1967).
 This was an occasion so auspicious that even Princess Ayako of Takamado of the Japanese imperial family was in attendance and media coverage was extensive.

 How was it possible, though, to create a real Japanese garden in a climate as challenging as Zone 3?
 It was a project that called for creativity, resourcefulness and brave choices.
 A Japanese garden needs to work with and harmonize with the land, but also with the people who live there and how they go about their lives.
 The garden was designed by Japanese landscape architects who were masters in their field of study, who also studied the climate and topography of southern Alberta.
 The result is a garden that acknowledges Alberta’s open prairies, lush forests, rocks and mountains, as well as the natural grace and beauty of flowing water.
 Serene and symbolic, Nikka Yuko has evolved into a place where birds congregate, water flows soothingly over rocks, and the sound of the wind in the trees sings to you gently but insistently.